This is the privacy notice of Alex Truesdale Wills Limited.

 - We shall continue to process this information until the contract between us ends or is terminated by either party under the terms of the contract.
-If we have not yet formed a contract, we will contact you on a periodic basis to establish whether you wish to do so until you tell us not to do so, or the second anniversary of the date we first received your personal information, whichever is the earlier.
+If we have not yet formed a contract, we will contact you on a periodic basis to establish whether you wish to do so until you tell us not to do so, or the sixth anniversary of the date we first received your personal information, whichever is the earlier.

 Information we process with your consent